Sir Archibald Dickson

 He was commissioned lieutenant on 19 September 1759, and in March 1765 was placed in command of the schooner Egmont 10, taking her out to Newfoundland and bringing her home in the following year.
 He was promoted commander on 10 January 1771.

 Posted captain on 31 January 1774, Dickson recommissioned the Antelope 50 as flagship of Rear-Admiral Clark Gayton, sailing for Jamaica in May.
 After being succeeded by Captain William Judd he returned home in 1775 and was appointed to commission the new Greyhound 28 in October, going out to the North American station in April 1776 and participating in the New York campaign of July – October.
-Having been refitted and coppered at Sheerness in the spring of 1779, the Greyhound participated in the destruction of enemy shipping at Penobscot during the May-August campaign, and took the rebel privateers American Revenue on 19 July, Nancy on 3 August and Revenge on 4 October.
-Dickson’s frigate was detached with the West Indian trade and transports on 4 January 1780, and he commanded the Greyhound at the Battle of Martinique on 17 April 1780.
+Having been refitted and coppered at Sheerness in the spring of 1779, the Greyhound participated in the destruction of enemy shipping at Penobscot during the May-August campaign, and took the rebel privateers American Revenue on 19 July, and Nancy on 3 August.
+She returned to Portsmouth with dispatches shortly afterwards following a twenty-four day passage, and after visiting the Admiralty on 23 September and then having a long conference with the King Dickson went on half-pay on the 25th, being succeeded in command of the Greyhound by his brother.

-From 1786-9 he commanded the guard-ship Goliath 74 at Portsmouth, and during the Nookta Sound dispute of 1790 commissioned the new Captain 74 for service in the Channel, paying her off in August.
+From 1786-9 he commanded the guard-ship Goliath 74 at Portsmouth, being present at the Kings Naval Review at Plymouth on 18 December 1789, and during the Spanish Armament of 1790 commissioned the new Captain 74 for service in the Channel, paying her off in August.

-Dickson recommissioned the Egmont 74 in January 1793, serving under the orders of Rear-Admiral John Gell when taking the East India trade out to Cape Finisterre in April 1793, off which coast the squadron cruised thereafter and during which time he earned a healthy prize sum following the capture of the St. Jago.
-He was present at the occupation of Toulon from 27 August 1793, and participated in the attack on Mortello Bay on 8 February 1794, and the reduction of Corsica in the same year.
+Dickson recommissioned the Egmont 74 in January 1793, serving under the orders of Rear-Admiral John Gell when taking the East India trade out to Cape Finisterre in April 1793, off which coast the squadron cruised, and he reportedly earned a healthy prize sum of 56,000, or 8m in today s money, following the capture on 14 April of the French privateer General Dumourier and her prize, the Spanish register ship St. Jago.
+He was present at the occupation of Toulon from 27 August 1793, and participated in the attack on Mortella Bay during the opening stages of the Corsican Campaign in February 1794.

 He was advanced to flag rank on 12 April 1794, was promoted vice-admiral on 1 June 1795, and flew his flag at Great Yarmouth and in command of a division of the North Sea aboard the Veteran 64, Captain James Mosse, from June 1798 into the following year.
 He briefly had his flag aboard the Monmouth 64, Captain Robert Deans, at the beginning of 1799, and on 19 March transferred to the Monarch, Captain Archibald Dickson, shortly afterwards moving it to the Veteran 64 with that officer.

-Dickson married firstly Elizabeth Porter who died in 1799, and secondly, a year later, Frances Anne Willis.
-His only daughter, Elizabeth, herself the widow of an army officer who had died at San Domingo in 1795, became the third wife of Admiral John Child Purvis.
-He lived at Hardingham in Norfolk.
+Dickson married firstly Elizabeth Porter who died in 1799, and secondly, a year later, a young woman named Frances Anne Willis, the daughter of a clergyman.
+Following Dickson’ s death she married the future Major-General Edward James O’Brien.
+His only daughter, Elizabeth, married her cousin, Captain William Dickson of the Army, in 1791 but he was killed on Saint-Domingue in 1795 .
+She later became the third wife of Admiral John Child Purvis.
+His residence was Hardingham Hall, near Norwich in Norfolk.